Exclusion, Selection and Award Criteria Overview

 When Do the Selection, Exclusion and Award Stages Occur?

 The selection and award criteria must be developed and managed separately.
 It is possible to conduct these stages simultaneously or in any order where the procedure allows.
-For instance, when using an Open Procedure if you have a small number of bids you may want to assess these bids prior to checking minimum exclusion and selection criteria are met..
-Where this is done you must still ensure you verify there are no of grounds for exclusion and selection criteria are met.
+For instance, when using an Open Procedure if you have a small number of bids you may want to assess these bids prior to checking minimum exclusion and selection criteria are met.
+Where this is done you must still ensure you verify there are no grounds for exclusion and the selection criteria are met.
 This must be carried out in an impartial and transparent manner so that no contract is awarded to a bidder that should have been excluded or does not meet the selection criteria.

 By applying exclusion grounds and developing relevant and proportionate selection and award criteria you can ensure the successful bidders are well placed to deliver best value for the Scottish public sector.